klsingh/Haskell-Project-02/README.md

 ## Library Management System
 This is a simple command-line interface (CLI) application for managing a library's inventory.
 It provides functionalities for `managing members`, `books`, and `borrowing/returning books`.
 The application is built using `Haskell` and the `state monad` to manage the state of the inventory.

 To include `Cabal` in the project, we would need to create a `.cabal` file that specifies the dependencies and other project information.
 Here we have created `LMS.cabal` file for the same purpose.
+Once we have created the .cabal file, we can use it to build and package our project using tools like `cabal-install`.

 Here's the directory structure for the project:
 ```